rcarmo/yaki-tng/README.md

 All of these are, of course, applied within reason.

-Regrettably, and due to the various licensing requirements and the need to push development forward, most third-party dependencies were removed from the repository.
+Regrettably, due to the various licensing requirements and the need to push development forward, most third-party dependencies were removed from the repository.

 Yaki now provides an explicit `requirements.txt` file that makes it easy to install everything else you need, and a `Vagrantfile` to easily reproduce the development environment anywhere.